 Impact on Hiring

-A sales leadership team that is fully aware of its sales ramp-up time will be able to hire better to keep the right balance of talent and experience in the team, helping sales teams stay highly productive throughout.
+A sales leadership team that is fully aware of its sales ramp-up time, including the sales onboarding process, will be able to hire better to keep the right balance of talent and experience in the team, helping sales teams stay highly productive throughout.